beanjs/beanjs-offical/content/beanio/inner/global.md

    // Advanced: If specified, the given pin will be read whenever the watch is called
    // and the state will be included as a 'data' field in the callback data : pin
+   // Advanced: On Nordic devices, a watch may be 'high' or 'low' accuracy.
+By default low
+   // accuracy is used (which is better for power consumption), but this means that
+   // high speed pulses (less than 25us) may not be reliably received.
+Setting hispeed=true
+   // allows for detecting high speed pulses at the expense of higher idle power consumption hispeed : true
 }
 ```

-The `function` callback is called with an argument, which is an object of type `{state:bool, time:float, lastTime:float}`.
+The `function` callback is called with an argument, which is an object of type
+`{state:bool, time:float, lastTime:float}`.

  * `state` is whether the pin is currently a `1` or a `0`
  * `time` is the time in seconds at which the pin changed state
  * `lastTime` is the time in seconds at which the **pin last changed state**.
-When using `edge:'rising'` or `edge:'falling'`, this is not the same as when the function was last called.
+   When using `edge:'rising'` or `edge:'falling'`, this is not the same as when
+   the function was last called.
- * `data` is included if `data:pin` was specified in the options, and can be used for reading in clocked data
+ * `data` is included if `data:pin` was specified in the options, and can be
+   used for reading in clocked data

-For instance, if you want to measure the length of a positive pulse you could use `setWatch(function(e) { console.log(e.time-e.lastTime); }, BTN, { repeat:true, edge:'falling' });`.
+For instance, if you want to measure the length of a positive pulse you could
+use `setWatch(function(e) { console.log(e.time-e.lastTime); }, BTN, {
-This will only be called on the falling edge of the pulse, but will be able to measure the width of the pulse because `e.lastTime` is the time of the rising edge.
+repeat:true, edge:'falling' });`.
+This will only be called on the falling edge
+of the pulse, but will be able to measure the width of the pulse because
+`e.lastTime` is the time of the rising edge.

-Internally, an interrupt writes the time of the pin's state change into a queue with the exact
+Internally, an interrupt writes the time of the pin's state change into a queue
-time that it happened, and the function supplied to `setWatch` is executed only from the main
+with the exact time that it happened, and the function supplied to `setWatch` is
-message loop.
-However, if the callback is a native function `void (bool state)` then you can
+executed only from the main message loop.
+However, if the callback is a native
-add `irq:true` to options, which will cause the function to be called from within the IRQ.
+function `void (bool state)` then you can add `irq:true` to options, which will
+cause the function to be called from within the IRQ.
+When doing this, interrupts
-When doing this, interrupts will happen on both edges and there will be no debouncing.
+will happen on both edges and there will be no debouncing.

 > **Note:** if you didn't call `pinMode` beforehand then this function will reset pin's state to `"input"`